 - GPA requirement of 3.67 within the major (consisting of at least 8 major courses plus thesis, excluding prerequisites); and

 - An honors quality senior thesis with a grade of A or A– and when required the oral defense must include at least one Scripps reader.

 When the off-campus major has honors at one college and not at another, the student should follow the program of the college that offers honors, but in unusual circumstances may petition the Committee on Academic Review for an exception.
-In both instances, the petition must include the minimum criteria required by the readers (for example, additional or specific courses or minimum thesis length) and must be acceptable both to the off-campus major adviser and reader(s) as well as the Scripps adviser and reader(s).
+In both instances, the petition must include the minimum criteria required by the readers (for example, additional or specific courses or minimum thesis length) and must be acceptable both to the off-campus major advisor and reader(s) as well as the Scripps advisor and reader(s).

 For intercollegiate programs where no honors major program has been defined in the Scripps or another catalog, Scripps students may petition for honors in the major.
 The minimum honors requirements will be as follow:

 - GPA requirement of 3.67 within the major (consisting of at least 8 major courses plus thesis, excluding prerequisites); and